The Emergence of Complex Behavior in Large-Scale Ecological Environments: Method

 \subsection{Environment}

 The particular POEG used in our experiments is a large grid world containing various resources that agents must collect in order to reproduce and survive.
-The environment maintains a factored state space $s_t=\{s_t^m,s_t^a\}$ where $s_t^m$ is 2D data associated with the map, such as the terrain and distribution of resources, and $s_t^a$ is data associated with the agent, such as its position, health, and internal resources.
+The environment maintains a factored state space $s_t=\{s_t^m,s_t^a\} \in S=S^m \times S^a$ where $s_t^m$ is 2D data associated with the map, such as the terrain and distribution of resources, and $s_t^a$ is data associated with the agent, such as its position, health, and internal resources.

 \textbf{Terrain:} Each map has a rock layer defining the height of each grid cell.
 Maps also include water, which is initially added to grid cells with a rock value below a preset sea-level.
-Throughout an episode, water flows downhill using a discrete flow simulation.
+Throughout an episode, water flows downhill using a discrete flow simulation based on the height defined by this rock layer.
 In the experiments below, we use six global terrain configurations shown in Figure \ref{fig:maps}: \textbf{Ocean}, \textbf{Beach}, \textbf{Island}, \textbf{Lake}, \textbf{Isthmus}, and \textbf{Channel}.
-We conduct experiments at 64$\times$64, 256$\times$256, 512$\times$512, and 1024$\times$1024 grid sizes.
+We conduct experiments at 64$\times$64, 128$\times$128, 256$\times$256, 512$\times$512, and 1024$\times$1024 grid sizes.
 When growing or shrinking the grid size, we also scale the initial population size proportional to the area change of the overall grid.
 Once the simulation begins running, the population then fluctuates according to the dynamics of the environment.

 \textbf{Resources and Agent Health:} Agents must collect \textbf{water}, \textbf{energy}, and \textbf{biomass} to survive and reproduce in these environments.
 Initially, biomass and energy are distributed randomly throughout the environment but can be consumed and redistributed by individual agents.